rrweb-io/rrweb/docs/recipes/assets.md

   - `true`: Captures assets from all origins.
   - `[origin1, origin2, ...]`: Captures assets only from the specified origins.
 For example, `origins: ['https://s3.example.com/']` captures all assets from the origin `https://s3.example.com/`.

+- `processStylesheetsWithin` (default: `2000`): This property defines the maximum time in milliseconds that the browser should  delay before processing stylesheets.
+Lower this value if you wish to improve the odds that short 'bounce' visits will emit the asset before visitor unloads page.

 ## TypeScript Type Definition

 Here is the TypeScript type definition for the `recordOptions` object, which includes the asset capture configuration options: